Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 • Which ERP systems do you integrate with natively?

-• How long does a typical integration take to set up?
+• How long does a typical integration setup take?

-• What happens if our ERP data structure changes?
+• What happens if our ERP customer data structure changes?

-• Do you charge extra for ERP integration setup or maintenance?
+• Are there additional charges for integration setup or ongoing maintenance?

 2. Advanced customer insights and analytics

-Knowing customer behavior is paramount for wholesalers.
-Your B2B CRM should enable you to leverage past orders and account activity into actionable insights, anticipating when to reach out for potential reorders to offer better recommendations.
-These insights enable better decision-making and enhance customer relationships.
+Knowing customer behavior is critical for wholesale distributors.
+Your B2B CRM software should enable you to leverage past order history and account management activity into actionable sales data insights, anticipating when to reach out for potential reorders.
+The AI sales copilot within WizCommerce analyzes customer behavior patterns and order history to surface reorder opportunities before sales reps need to make phone calls, turning reactive outreach into proactive customer retention.
+These insights enable better sales performance decision-making and enhance customer relationships.

 Questions to ask vendors:

-• Can you predict when customers are likely to reorder?
+• Can you predict when wholesale distributors are likely to reorder based on order history?

-• What customer behavior data do you track and analyze?
+• What customer behavior data do you track and analyze for sales performance?

-• Can you show examples of insights your AI generates?
+• Can you show examples of sales data insights your AI generates?

 3. Flexibility and infinite customization

-Every wholesale business has unique workflows, pricing structures, and operational needs.
-A wholesale B2B CRM should offer infinite customization to adapt to specific requirements, ensuring the platform grows with your business and fits seamlessly into your processes.
+Every wholesale distribution business has unique workflow, pricing structures, and business processes needs.
+A wholesale CRM should offer infinite customization options to adapt to specific needs, ensuring the platform grows with your businesses and fits seamlessly into your sales processes.

 Questions to ask vendors:

-• Can we customize workflows without coding or developer help?
+• Can we customize workflow automation without coding or developer help?

-• How do you handle complex, multi-tier pricing structures?
+• How do you handle complex, multi-tier pricing structures for wholesale distributors?

-• What’s the process for adding custom fields or forms?
+• What is the process for adding custom dashboard fields or forms to the CRM software?

-• Are there limits on customization or additional charges?
+• Are there limits on customization options or additional charges?

 4. Comprehensive sales and pipeline management

-From tracking sales opportunities to managing bulk orders and customized pricing, a wholesale B2B CRM must streamline sales processes.
-Features like task automation, order tracking, and real-time sales pipeline management empower sales teams to perform at their best.
+From tracking sales pipeline management opportunities to managing bulk order processing and customized pricing, a wholesale CRM must streamline sales processes.
+Features like sales automation, order tracking, and real time pipeline management empower sales teams to perform at their best and give sales representatives the centralized hub they need for efficient field sales management.

 Questions to ask vendors: